 so our customers can dedicate resources to patient care.

-Madison Environmental Resourcing Inc. (MERI Inc.) is a fully licensed and insured medical waste transport, treatment and disposal company servicing Wisconsin, Upper Michigan, Northeast Iowa, Northern Illinois and Southeast Minnesota.
-We ensure your regulated waste streams follow all local, state and federal guidelines regarding proper transportation and destruction.
+Madison Environmental Resourcing Inc. (MERI Inc.) is a fully licensed and insured medical waste transport, treatment and disposal company.
+We collect medical waste from facilities in Wisconsin, Upper Michigan, Northeast Iowa, Northern Illinois and Southeast Minnesota.
+In addition, we serve customers nationwide with a medical waste mailback program.
+At MERI, we ensure your regulated waste streams follow all local, state and federal guidelines regarding proper transportation and destruction.

 We safely destroy the following types of waste: